Transia-RnD/xrpld-publisher/py/README.md

 ## Usage

-### Download the binary builds
+### Download the First we need to download the binary builds for both the `validators-list` and `validator-keys`.
+ builds

 First we need to download the binary builds for both the `validators-list` and `validator-keys`.

+Download the build folder that corresponds to your operating system.

+> If you don't see your operating system you will need to build them yourself.

-Download both of them and save them into the root of your project under `bin`.
+Save them into the root of your project under the `bin` directory.

-> They will be located in the root directory of this project or in the newest release.

 ### Generate Publisher List Keys